shiulid/EMI-Music-Data-Mining-Project/README.md

 - Create '../Data/wekaTrainingData.csv' ( modified training data set for using off the shelf classifier )

 toucan_proximity.py
-- Create proximity matrix containing the usedID of 20 nearest neighbors for each userID using UserDataProcessed.csv created
+- Create proximity matrix containing the userIDs of 20 nearest neighbors for each userID using UserDataProcessed.csv created

 toucanClassify.py
 - Use generated proximity matrix to predict rating [ Classification Task ]